 The Company records trade receivables when revenue is recognized.
 No product has been consigned to customers.
-The Company's allowance for doubtful accounts is primarily determined by review of specific trade receivables.
+The Company's allowance for doubtful accounts credit losses is primarily determined by review of specific trade receivables, receivables based on historical collection rates and specific knowledge regarding the current creditworthiness of the customers.
 Those accounts that are doubtful of collection are included in the allowance.
-This provision is reviewed to determine the adequacy of the allowance for doubtful accounts.
+This provision is reviewed to determine accounts that are doubtful of collection are included in the adequacy of allowance.
+The Company considers historical experience, the current economic environment, customer credit ratings or bankruptcies, legal disputes, collections on past due amounts, pricing discrepancies, and reasonable and supportable forecasts to develop its allowance for doubtful accounts credit losses.
+Management reviews these factors quarterly to determine if any adjustments are needed to the allowance.
 Trade receivables are charged off when there is certainty as to their being uncollectible.
 Trade receivables are considered delinquent when payment has not been made within contract terms.
-The allowance for doubtful accounts was \$716,148 and \$675,208 as of September 30, 2023 and December 31, 2022, respectively.
+The allowance for doubtful accounts credit losses was \$716,148 and \$675,208 \$891 thousand as of September 30, 2023 March 31, 2024 and December 31, 2022, respectively.
+December 31, 2023.